lalitware/music-player-web-app-django-react/readme.txt

 github link: https://github.com/techwithtim/Music-Controller-Web-App-Tutorial

 Fetaures:
   a.
-To create a music room where the people in the room will be able to control the music.
+To create a music room where the people in the room will be able to control the music player of the host.
   b.
 Room will be joined using the room code.
-  c.

 Steps:
   1. vscode extensions -> prettier(prettier.io), python(microsoft), django(Baptiste Darthenay), react(dsznajder), javascript(charalampos karypidis)